NiklasPor/nx-remotecache-custom/README.md

 # nx-remotecache-custom

 `nx-remotecache-custom` is a simple package which includes a helper function to create custom nx remote cache implementations.
-Only supply functions for:
+You'll only need to add functions for:

 1. storing a file / buffer
 2. retrieving a file / buffer
 3. checking if a file / buffer exists

-and `createCustomRunner()` is taking care of everything.
+and `createCustomRunner()` is taking care of everything else.
 Not convinced yet?
 The package will also:

 - Print beautiful & colored nx-style messages to the console 💅🎆
 - Allow you to execute asynchronous code in the setup phase of your runner 🤖